 What a neat little grill!
-Talk about a space saver- this thing folds flat and weighs only 3.2 pounds, less than a pound more than Camp Addict Kelly's chihuahua.
+Talk about a space saver- this thing folds flat and weighs only 3.2 pounds.
 It can double as a fire pit or a grill.
 The UCO Flatpack Grill and Fire Pit is available in regular and mini sizes.

 Continue Reading UCO Flatpack Grill And Fire Pit Review